varrahan/tt-metrics-exporter/docs/README.md

 Shared VM prerequisites are tracked outside this component in the parent repository's `vm/` directory.

-When using QEMU, launch the VM with host CPU passthrough, for example `-cpu host`.
-Current Tenstorrent user-space wheels require CPU features such as AVX/AVX2 and may fail with `Illegal instruction` under QEMU's default virtual CPU model.
+When using Tenstorrent's QEMU bridge, use its documented TCG configuration with `-cpu max`; do not enable KVM or use `-cpu host`.
+The current bridge supports PCI enumeration and compatible KMD binding but not the complete TTNN device-open path.

+See:

+- [HOW_IT_WORKS.md](guides/HOW_IT_WORKS.md) for the component architecture and end-to-end data flow.
-See [TT_METRICS_EXPORTER.md](guides/TT_METRICS_EXPORTER.md) for the local implementation guide.
+- [TT_METRICS_EXPORTER.md](guides/TT_METRICS_EXPORTER.md) for the build and
+  operation guide.